murachue/gdbstub-ed64/README.md

 And link with `gdbstub.o`, `gdbstubl.o` and `cache.o`.

-Tested with O64 and N64(without libdragon) ABI.
+Tested with O64 and O32 ABI.
 Other ABIs are untested...

 It will initialize TLB and install starting stub code to vectors (80000000, 80000080, 80000100(meaningless :-), 80000180) then invoke stub with a dummy `syscall`.

 # TODO

 * accept longer packet? (com64.rb/gdbstub.c)
-* allocate working memory on anywhere (currently 4MiB-4KiB only... relocate requires modifying some immediate values)
-  * at least, should use memory size stored at 80000318...
 * TLB co-operate support (gdbstubl.S)
   * currently it assuming that stub is a ONLY user of TLB... or TLB-shutdown will happen in worst case
   * should tlbp before tlbwr, and use tlbwi if found